Personalized Learning Plans

 In 2013, Act 77 was passed by the Vermont State Legislature as a means to ensure that Vermont schools continued their reform efforts to meet the needs of all children to complete their secondary education.
 Often the term Flexible Pathways is used to describe the overall intent of this legislation.
 Flexible Pathways are described as the options open to all Vermont students to personally construct their high school experience.
 These pathways can take the form of, but are not limited to: personalized learning plans (PLPs), integrated academies, work-based learning, career and technical education, virtual/blended learning, dual enrollment, and early college.
 Planning for accessing these options should be done within a student's PLP.

 Each student will develop their PLP in collaboration with teachers, advisors, counselors, and/or parents/guardians.
-Students will set and reflect upon short and long term goals for academic, personal, and career goals within a digital portfolio, Bulb.
-This platform will allow students to create a collections in middle school and continue adding to it when in high school.
+Students will set and reflect upon short and long term plans for academic, personal, and career goals within a digital portfolio, Bulb.
+This platform will allow students to create a collection in middle school and continue adding to it when in high school.
 This allows our district the ability to have these plans to move seamlessly from the middle level to high school.

-Please contact your principal for more specific information about personalized learning plans.
+Please contact your child's principal for more specific information about personalized learning plans.
 The principal will be able to share how these are being implemented at your child’s school.